sir27/sir27.github.io/students.md

 In all of my work, **I work directly with humans** to design and study technology that fits usefully into people's lives.

-Here are some heuristics to check if you're not sure if what you want to do is a good fit for my lab:
+Here are some heuristics to check to see if your interests are a good fit for my lab:

 - If your research idea doesn't involve humans at all, it is not a good fit for my lab.
 - If your idea involves humans only to the extent that they generate data that systems can use, it's highly unlikely that it is a good fit.